-If you already have a fault tolerant storage network in place, you can assign the calls storage path to an area of this storage system.
-This is supported for locally connected drives - NOT for Network Attached Storage (NAS).
+If you have such a fault tolerant SAN, you can assign the calls storage path on each recorder to an area of this storage system.
+This is supported for locally connected SAN drives - NOT for Network Attached Storage (NAS).

 You are then reliant on the mirroring or other redundancy and standby mechanisms associated with the storage network.
 These mechanisms typically include a tape library backup and might include hierarchical file storage (HFS), in which older files are replaced by small tokens that allow the system to retrieve the original content from the tape library.